transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 When you click on the **Notifications** button, you may have one or more actions you have the ability to take:

-* **Needs attention**: the current user needs to sign the request (as a peer or ordering service organization) or needs to submit the request (if all required signature have already been collected).
+* **Needs attention**: a request needs to be signed or submitted (if all required signature have already been collected).
+The request might be to either your peers or ordering service, depending on the organizations in your console.
 * **Open**: includes everything that **needs attention** as well as requests that have been signed by the user but still need to be signed by one or more other channel members.
 * **Closed**: requests that have been submitted.
 No actions to be taken on these items.
 They can only be viewed.
 * **All**: includes both open and closed requests.